CiscoTestAutomation/xpresso/README.md

 * [ OPTIONAL ]: at file `${BASE_DIR}/.env`, change `TAG` to most appropriate value for your XPRESSO instance.
 * [ OPTIONAL ]: by default no ports are exposed in Docker.
 For your testing purposes, you can uncomment the `ports` entry in `docker-compose.yml` file for the services you want.

+***Important note***: after Xpresso is fully up, if you update configurations or change any settings at `initializers/settings.yml`, you need to update `docker-compose.yml` under `management` service and set `FORCE_UPDATE: 'True'` and restart the management service `docker-compose restart management`, in order to reflect the changes.

 **3. Start Your Engine**

 You're good to go: